agile-ts/documentation/docs/main/Introduction.md

 ## 👨‍🏫 Learn AgileTs

 We have a variety of resources available to help you learn AgileTs.
-An excellent place to start are our [Quick Start](./Installation.md) Guides, where you learn the basics about how to use AgileTs in a specific Framework.
+An excellent place to start are our [Quick Start Guides](./Installation.md), where you learn the basics about how to use AgileTs in a specific UI-Framework.
 After knowing the ground concept of AgileTs, we recommend checking out the [Style Guides](./StyleGuide.md).
-The Style Guides will help you to get some inspiration on structuring a scalable application using AgileTs.
+These help you to get some inspiration on how to structure a scalable application using AgileTs.
 Now you are ready to use AgileTs wherever you want.
 If you need some more information about some functionalities of AgileTs, use the search bar in the top right corner.
 And in case you have any further questions, don't hesitate to join our [Community Discord](https://discord.gg/T9GzreAwPH).

 ## 🏢 Structure of Documentation